ipdev99/mModule_iYTv/README.md

 - Select the zip file and install.
 - Reboot device.

+### About
+This module is based on the new root install method by the Vanced team.
+See xda-developers post [Link](https://forum.xda-developers.com/showpost.php?p=83318971&postcount=16371) for information.

 ### To Do
-- Update README.
-- Write up more detailed Instructions. _Including a how to install regular YouTube from APKMirror._
+- Write up more detailed Instructions.

 ### Recent changes
-- This README.
+- Fix mounting for backwards compatibility.
 - Some minor cleanup.

 ---

 ### Requirements to build
 - Linux or MacOS with build (command line) tools installed.
 _aapt cut grep sed zip_

 ### How to build
 **If you have git installed**